HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 Both of the above implementations will insert a new user entry into `#the-user-list` of the current target document.

-When using the asynchronous loading method, the normal result data of the `load` element should be a native entity used to identify the new coroutine.
+When using the asynchronous loading method, the normal result data of `load` element should be a native entity used to identify the new coroutine.
 The native entity should provide at least one `id` attribute, which can be used to return the identifier of the new coroutine.

-In conjunction with the `load` element, we usually use the `exit` tag in the loaded program to actively exit the execution of the coroutine and define the return data of the coroutine. like:
+In conjunction with `load` element, we usually use `exit` tag in the loaded program to actively exit the execution of the coroutine and define the return data of the coroutine.
+For example:

 ```hvml
      <init as="user_info">